rusty-bits/octool/README.md

 'a' `add` - if in a resource section, give option to add a blank resource template to the working `plist` from the `Sample.plist`
  - if in some other section, select a type and key name to add to the working plist

-'c' `copy` - copy the highlighted field or section
+'ctrl-c' `copy` - copy the highlighted field or section

-'d' `delete` - will delete the highlighted field or section after confirmation.
+'d' `delete` - will delete the highlighted field or section after confirmation (`dd` command).
 The deleted data can be replaced by using the 'p' paste command

 'f' `find` - find all occurances of a string in the plist
 - if there is only one occurance, it will jump to the location